getgems-io/nft-contracts/sbt.md

 You can send message to SBT, and it will proxify message to target contract with its index, owner's address and initiator address in body, together with any useful for contract payload, this way target contract could know that you are owner of SBT which relates to expected collection.
 Contract could know that SBT relates to collection by calculating address of SBT using code and index, and comparing it with sender.

-There are 2 methods which allow to use this functionality, **ownership proof** and **ownership prove**.
+There are 2 methods which allow to use this functionality, **ownership proof** and **ownership info**.
-The difference is that prove can be called only by SBT owner, so it is preferred to use when you need to accept messages only from owner, for example votes in DAO.
+The difference is that proof can be called only by SBT owner, so it is preferred to use when you need to accept messages only from owner, for example votes in DAO.

-##### Ownership prove
+##### Ownership proof
 **SBT owner** can send message to SBT with this schema:
 ```
 prove_ownership#04ded148 query_id:uint64 dest:MsgAddress